 “Whether this type of mortgage suits you depends on how disciplined you are,” says financial expert Warren Shute.
 “It’s a bit like diet and nutrition – you know whether you are good with food and eat sensible portions, or if you find it hard to resist temptation.

 “It’s the same with money – if you know you are not good with money then don’t allow yourself access to an offset mortgage.
 You’ve got to protect yourself from your own behaviour.
 On the other hand, it can be a useful financial tool for the right people.”

-As of December 2018, the top two-year fixed rate mortgage with a 75% LTV and 25-year term is 1.44%.
+As of June 2020, the top two-year fixed rate mortgage with a 75% LTV and 25-year term has an interest rate of 1.17%.
 The top offset mortgage with the same terms is at around 1.36%.

 Senior mortgage manager at mortgage broker John Charcol, Ray Boulger, says: “The difference between offset and traditional mortgage interest rates is rarely more than 20 basis points (0.2 percent) higher than traditional mortgages, so for some people it can be really worthwhile.

 “They might be suitable for people who have a volatile cash flow, like the self-employed.
 If you are putting aside money in a deposit account to pay a tax bill, for example, you could accumulate that and pay it when necessary.
 You know the money is there if your income is likely to fluctuate, and if you want to borrow more money you don’t have to ask for a further advance.”